Cookie Settings

 1

-What is included in a safari package?
+What is included in a Pilanesberg luxury safari?

 “The price quoted by an operator for an all-inclusive Pilanesberg luxury safari package usually includes all accommodation and meals.
 Guided game drives in open 4x4s, and the return flight or road transfer from Johannesburg are also typically included.
 Some lodges might include laundry and non-premium drinks, such as tea, coffee, soft drinks, local beer and house wine.
 You had best check on this in advance.
 Tips are not included and can add up on an all-inclusive package.
 Check with your operator about expectations for tips and bring enough cash with you to last the journey.”